PortfoliU-Project/PortfoliU-Project/Resources/Accessibility/Colors.md

 ### What is color blindess?

 ## How to be proactive and work towards a more accesible web
+Designing for accessibility doesn’t mean that the aesthetic integrity of your design needs to suffer.
+With that in mind, here are the top five elements that should be focused on for a colorblind-friendly UX:
+  • Use both colors and symbols
+  • Keep it minimal
+  • Use patterns and textures to show contrast
+  • Be careful with contrasting colors and hues
+  • Avoid bad color combos

 ## Common pitfalls